Thursday, May 9, 2024

 + Bishop Robert Barron

-Today, we celebrate the ascension of Jesus, our God and King.
+The ascension of Jesus is a celebration of our God and King.
 While the crucifixion and resurrection are key events in His life that most people are familiar with, Jesus' ascension is also worthy of our attention and wonder.
 To check out a video where I share some similar thoughts, see Ascension Devotion: Rise Up & Reign.

 The Ascension is a time to see that our hope can rise again and be secure because it is a hope that rests in Jesus, the One who not only resurrected, but also ascended to the throne of grace, who continues to remember us, intercede for us, make a place for us, and fulfill His promises to us to renew this world when He returns.